The Clark family's advice for surviving a 120-day backpacking trip—or whatever adventures you and yours have planned for the summer

 Consider the Arctic

 Cold water is what everyone worries about up there, but it’s not a big consideration.
-The McKenzie River is full of sediment, which can make the water quite warm, and you have these long days.
+The Mackenzie River is full of sediment, which can make the water quite warm, and you have these long days.
 At 11 p.m. the sun is shining.
 There’s no shade north of tree-line.
-Near the mouth of McKenzie the kids were bathing in Arctic Ocean, not just for a few minutes but for more than an hour!
+Near the mouth of Mackenzie the kids were bathing in Arctic Ocean, not just for a few minutes but for more than an hour!
 It’s those deep lakes, like Great Slave, that are very cold.
 On Prince William Sound, Alice and I wore dry suits, and the kids were in full rain suits and fleece and gear.
 We had a planned rescue system where I could roll the boat.

 Two Words: Lunch Bags